YOU'VE EARNED FREE SHIPPING & GIFTS!

 This happened without changing calories or macronutrient composition of their diets.
 (No, they did not cut carbohydrate consumption).

-So no, the scale did not change, but yes their health changed.
+The scale did not change, but their health markers improved.

 The markers of metabolic disease (cardiovascular disease, type 2 diabetes and non-alcoholic fatty liver disease) that these children were displaying were significantly reduced after removing the added sugars they were consuming in their everyday lives.